Law enforcement in Indonesia: Prison police

 The Prison Police (Indonesian: Polisi Khusus Lembaga Pemasyarakatan abbreviated Polsuspas) are Correctional Officers under the Ministry of Law and Human Rights, they control and supervise prisons across the country.
 Their uniform color is blue.

 Railroad police

 The Railroad Police (Indonesian: Polisi Khusus Kereta Api abbreviated Polsuska) is the railway police unit which is under the auspices of the Indonesian Railway Company.
 They are not under a certain ministry, rather they are part of the Directorate of Safety and Security of the Indonesian Railway Company, but are trained and educated by the Indonesian National Police.
 Their uniform is black and wear orange berets, they are usually posted in Railway stations.

 Remote Islands and Coastal Development police

 The Police for Management of Marine, Coastal Region and Remote Islands (Polisi Khusus Pengelolaan Wilayah Pesisir dan Pulau-Pulau Kecil abbreviated Polsus PWP3K) is a newly specialized-formed policing unit under the Ministry of Maritime Affairs and Fisheries, their authority includes conducting patrols in coastal areas and remote islands and to take action towards complaints regarding activities that damage natural maritime resources.

+Qarantine special police

+Qarantine special police (Kepolisian Khusus Badan Karantina Indonesia) is a special law enforcement unit under the Indonesian Quarantine Agency with limited police authority to support enforcement of animal, fish, and plant quarantine laws through security, patrols, and non judicial actions at entry and exit points.
+It was formed in 2023 by merging the agricultural, animal and fisheries quarantine police units.